-During the three months ended December 31, 2020, we also completed the acquisition of three other businesses to expand the Company's software offerings in the public sector and healthcare vertical markets, and to add proprietary technology that will augment the Company's existing platform across several verticals.
-Total purchase consideration was \$23.0 million, including \$19.6 million in cash and revolving line of credit proceeds and \$3.4 million of contingent consideration.
+During the six months ended March 31, 2021, we also completed the acquisition of three other businesses to expand the Company's software offerings in the public sector and healthcare vertical markets, and to add proprietary technology that will augment the Company's existing platform across several verticals.
+Total purchase consideration was \$23.0 million, including \$19.6 million in cash consideration, funded by proceeds from our revolving line of credit, and \$3.4 million of contingent consideration.